Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 Note that all text content needs to be wrapped in `<p>` so it gets proper styling.

-This is just a quick and not very useful tour.
-You can see more examples in [TUTORIAL.md](TUTORIAL.md) or by exploring existing tours in client/layout/guided-tours/tours.
+For more comprehensive examples, look at [TUTORIAL.md](TUTORIAL.md) or explore existing tours in client/layout/guided-tours/tours.

 ## ButtonRow